-In the paper, the performance of production networks by autonomous logistic processes and control versus those with conventional material planning under a dynamic business environment is investigated.
+In this paper, the performance of production networks by employment of autonomous control versus those with conventional material planning under a dynamic business environment is investigated.
 Regarding this, by developing a discrete-event simulation model of an exemplary production network the competency of application of autonomous processes (in bearing flexibility) is presented.
-A new treatment approach of dynamics in logistics is represented by depicting a short spectrum of solutions.
+A new treatment approach of dynamics in logistics is represented by depicting a short spectrum of approaches.
 Behaving as a dynamic system against fluctuating demand is the one side of this spectrum and reacting as a constant system with conventionally planned material flow is the other side of that.

-Keywords:
+Keywords: Production, dynamic and autonomy

-Production, Dynamic, Autonomy
+1 Introduction

-1 INTRODUCTION
+By emerging the phenomenon of global competition in the market, one can not neglect the importance of customer fulfilment at the right time, place, quantity, and quality.
+Realisation of this task is challenged by several aspects of existing dynamics in business environments.
+On the one hand steady increasing requirements and expectations of customers [1], and, on the other hand, scarce resources and the corresponding competition can be considered as some dynamics' causes.
+A transparent example of the dynamics is the changing market and demand volatility, as external causes.
+In addition, shifting bottlenecks, changing in routings and production strategies are some effects as internal logistics.

-By emerging the phenomena of global competition, one can not neglect the importance of customer fulfillment at a right time, place, quantity, and quality.
-Realization of this task is challenged by several aspects of existing dynamics in a business environment.
-On the one hand steady increasing requirements and expectations of customers [1], and on the other hand scarce resources and the related competition can be considered as some dynamics' causes.
-A transparent example of dynamics is the changing market and demand volatility.
 To cope with such a rapidly changing environment and to promptly react to the dynamics, enterprises have been applying several strategies, which tend to decrease the undesirable effects of dynamics.
-They employ neutralizing methodologies or corrective actions due to in time changes reduction plus on time adaption, e.g. adaptive manufacturing systems.
+They employ some neutralizing methodologies or corrective actions due to drop changes in-time plus on-time adaption to them, e.g. adaptive manufacturing systems.

 With regard to the mentioned disturbances, conventional production planning and control -or in a wider scope material planning and control- methods are not well suited to react to the unpredictable and rising changes, by forecasting situations anymore [2].
 To solve this problem various chronological systems have been presented.
-The most recent one called Autonomy is a promising paradigm.
-It is introduced to improve the handling of the existing dynamics complexity [3], [4].
+The most recent one called autonomy is a promising paradigm.
+It is introduced to improve handling of the existing dynamic complexities within a production system [3, 4].
 Here, autonomy means autonomous control in material routing and flow, i.e. "a decentralized coordination of intelligent logistic objects and the routing through a logistic system by the intelligent objects themselves" [5].
-In previous works it has been proved that autonomous control methods boost the ability and performance of logistics systems to better handle the dynamics [13], [14].
-In this paper two approaches are introduced to cope with dynamics: reduction of dynamic effects (which could be considered as damping activities) and adoption of dynamics behavior, which could be used for amplifying the flexibility of a logistics system encountering dynamic changes.
+In previous works it has been proved that autonomous control methods boost the ability and the performance of logistics systems in better handling the dynamics in demands [5,6].
+However, in this paper, two approaches are introduced to cope with dynamics; reduction of dynamic effects (which could be considered as damping activities) and adoption of dynamics behaviour, which could be used for amplifying the required flexibility of a logistics system encountering dynamic changes.
+Both approaches synergise with each other to achieve the targets of handling and reducing dynamics.

-Conventional strategies could be considered as those which are accommodated with predefined plan and with the aim of dynamic effects elimination or reduction.
-In contrast to the conventional logistic strategies with counteractive activities against sudden changes, a new approach to the existing dynamics is introduced in this paper.
-In fact, by applying the advantages of autonomy, it is tried to express this approach as adoption of dynamic behavior in order to react in real-time to tackle budding changes, like a dynamic system.
+Conventional strategies could be considered as those which are accommodated with predefined plan based on the general availability of resources and capacity.
+Normally, the conventional systems seek to eliminate or reduce undesirable dynamic effects.
+In contrast to the conventional logistic strategies with counteractive activities against sudden changes, a new approach to handle the existing dynamics is introduced in this paper.
+In fact, by applying the advantages of autonomy, it is tried to express this approach as adoption of dynamic behaviour in order to react in real-time to tackle budding changes, like a dynamic system.